nel417/Grailed-bot/README.md

 ```

 ## TODO
 Add pagination for infinite scroll so you dont get the "cant find selector" error when you hit the last post.
+Add cron job to run every 30 minutes.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.